 A number of channels are consistently available to consumers to ask questions or submit feedback about the ElectroRecycle Program.
-In 2018, these channels included an email submission box on the ElectroRecycle website, entitled "Ask ElectroRecycle," a general information email address, info@cesarecycling.ca, and a consumer inquiry toll-free phone number, 1-877-670-2372, in addition to ElectroRecycle's various social media platforms.
+In 2019, these channels included an email submission box on the Us," ElectroRecycle website, entitled "Contact а general information email address, info@cesarecycling.ca as well email address specifically for members. as an memberservices@cesarecycling.ca.
+A consumer inquiry toll-free phone number, 1-877-670-2372, is available year-round, in addition to ElectroRecycle's various social media platforms.

 CESA partnered with the Recycling Council of BC (RCBC) to provide Hotline and Recyclepedia collection site location services.
 RCBC is a trusted public information resource used by residents of British Columbia to learn about recycling options available in their communities.
 The Recyclepedia application is a user-friendly online/web/mobile tool established by RCBC to help consumers find recycling information 24/7.
-Between January 1 and December 31, 2018, Product Care Association and RCBC collectively answered 5,080 phone, email and app consumer inquiries regarding the ElectroRecycle Program.
+Between January 1 and December 31, 2019, Product Care Association and RCBC collectively answered 4,964 phone, email and app consumer inquiries regarding the ElectroRecycle Program.